almarklein/asgineer/README.md

 ```

 Asgish does not directly depend on any other libraries, but it
-does need an ASGI erver to run on, like
+does need an ASGI server to run on, like
 [Uvicorn](https://github.com/encode/uvicorn),
 [Hypercorn](https://gitlab.com/pgjones/hypercorn), or
 [Daphne](https://github.com/django/daphne).